motion/orbit/projects/blog/src/pages/update-one/index.md

 **I want to be able to explore information in a unified interface.**

-From Slack noise to Jira slowness to the black hole of a Google Drive.
-We often love these services for everything they're designed to do.
-But when we need to quickly remember or explore them, we're lost.
-And when it comes to unifying them all?
-Our intranet portals are a far cry.
+From Slack noise to Jira lag to the black hole of a team Google Drive -- we love these services for what they're designed to do -- but when we're going about our day, they are never at hand.

-The transition to the internet has been almost exclusively anti-Iron Man.
-In 1999 all we used were files and while collaboration was hard, almost everything else was better: organization, search, flexibility, and choice of applications.
+The transition to from the OS era to the Browser era has been almost exclusively anti-Iron Man.
+In 1999 all we used were files, and while collaboration was hard, almost everything else was better: organization, search, and data portability.

-We want to live in a world where:
+We'd like a world where:

 - You can navigate important knowledge quickly and easily.
 - You can be confident it's holistic, accurate, up to date.
-- You can slice it in natural ways: by person, topics, and time.
+- You can slice it in natural ways: by person, topic, and time.
-- It augments you as you naturally work: with information relavent to your context.
+- You don't have to think about it: it augments you in context as you work.
 - You can easily manage it, extend it, and build apps on top of it.
 - You can do all of this without having to give up your data to a 3rd party.
 - You can do all of this without the whole thing becoming a mess.

-Orbit goal is make this real.
-Here's a quick demo:
+Orbit's goal is make this real.
+Here's a demo:

 [video]

 ### Our Secret: Distribution

-Orbit wants to be a _really good platform for knowledge management_, replacing clunky and stale intranet systems of today.
-To do that, it has to have access to basically all of your information.

-Early in development we realized there's a problem trying to do that: no one wants to trust a single company with all of their data.
+Orbit wants to be a _really good platform for knowledge management_, replacing clunky and stale intranet and portal systems of today.
+To do that, it is most helpful if it crawls all of your company information.
+But early in development we realized there's a problem trying to do that: no one wants to trust a single company with _everything_.

 Duh!

 We thought we'd reached a roadblock.
-It was hard to get anyone to install it, even as a trial.
+Huge enterprise sales cycles didn't excite us and they weren't the problem we felt was necessary to solve.
+But it was impossible to get anyone to install it.
 We we're stuck at distribution.

-It took a lot of exploration to realize something though.
-Computers today are powerful with large disks, and on-device ML is feasible and effective.
-Orbit could run privately and entirely on your computer?

-Traditional models for SaaS applications have two choices, but this would look a lot like a third choice:
+Until we had a realization: computers today are powerful.
+They have large disks, and NLP algorithms have become as fast as multiplication with just a few MBs of space.

+That meant Orbit could run _entirely privately on your computer_.
+We'd just have to figure out a way to have it sync data between peers, basically adding a third pillar to traditional enteprise app models:

-1. Cloud - High security required
+1. **Cloud** - High trust of security required, easy to develop.
-2. On-premise - High install cost
+2. **On-premise** - Secure, high install cost, large sales cycle, harder to develop.
-3. Decentralized - Harder to implement, secure and low install
+3. **Decentralized** - Secure, low install cost, limited compute and harder to develop.

-This aligns perfectly with what Orbit is trying to achieve: an easy, no-risk way to give it a try.
-We just have to prove we could do everything on-device.
+But given the advances in NLP and compute power, it immediately became clear this got rid of our big distribution problem: it aligned our incentives with our users.

 <div style="margin: 2.5rem -20%; display: flex; align-items: center; justify-content: center;">
   <div style="margin: auto;  max-width: 100vw;">